Tokyo prosecutors raid home of ex-Olympic board member -Kyodo | Technology

 - Japan

-Tokyo prosecutors raided the home of former Tokyo 2020 Olympic board member Haruyuki Takahashi on Tuesday in connection to suspected inappropriate payments made to him by suit retailer Aoki Holdings Inc, Kyodo reported on Tuesday.
+Tokyo prosecutors raided the home of former Tokyo 2020 Olympic board member Haruyuki Takahashi on Tuesday in connection with suspected inappropriate payments made to him by suit retailer Aoki Holdings Inc, the Kyodo news agency said on Tuesday.

-Prosecutors have also raided the office of advertising giant Dentsu Group Inc, Kyodo reported.
-Takahashi is a former executive of the firm, which was not immediately available to comment.
+Prosecutors have also raided the office of advertising giant Dentsu, Kyodo reported.
+Takahashi is a former executive of Dentsu Inc, a wholly owned subsidiary of Tokyo-listed Dentsu Group Inc, which said it was cooperating with prosecutors.
 Reuters was unable to contact Takahashi.
-The investigation is looking at whether payments of 45 million yen ($325,544) between 2017 and 2021 to a company run by Takahashi violated a law that prohibits public servants from taking money in relation to their positions, local media has reported.
+The investigation is looking into whether payments of 45 million yen ($325,544) between 2017 and 2021 to a company run by Takahashi violated a law that prohibits public servants from taking money in relation to their positions, local media has reported.

-Board members of the organizing committee were considered quasi-public servants.
-Aoki became an "official supporter" of the Tokyo Games, providing referees uniforms and selling suits sporting the Olympic emblem.
+Board members of the Olympics organizing committee were considered quasi-public servants.
+Aoki became an "official supporter" for the Tokyo Games, providing referee uniforms and selling suits sporting the Olympic emblem.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)